stfc/PSyclone/doc/transformations.rst

 alphabetical order below (a number of these have specialisations which can be found in the API-specific sections).

-.. note:: PSyclone currently only supports OpenACC and OpenCL
+.. note:: PSyclone currently only supports OpenCL transformations for
-	  transformations for the GOcean 1.0 API.
-Attempts to apply these transformations to (members of) Schedules from other APIs will be rejected.
+	  the GOcean 1.0 API and OpenACC transformations for that and the NEMO API.
+Attempts to apply
+	  these transformations to (members of) Schedules from other APIs will be rejected.

 ####

 .. autoclass:: psyclone.transformations.ACCDataTrans
+    :noindex:
+    :members:

+####

+.. autoclass:: psyclone.transformations.ACCEnterDataTrans
+    :noindex:
+    :members:

+####

+.. autoclass:: psyclone.transformations.ACCKernelsTrans
     :noindex:
     :members: